runsystemid/golog/CONTRIBUTION.md

 # Contribution Guidelines

-Thank you for considering contributing to my project!
-I welcome contributions from the community to improve and enhance the functionality of my Kafkid Service.
+Thank you for considering contributing to this project!
+We welcome contributions from the community to improve and enhance the functionality of this library.

-Please take a moment to review this document in order to make the contribution process smooth and effective for everyone.
+Please take a moment to review this document to make the contribution process smooth and effective for everyone.

 ## How to Contribute